Shah dynasty: Coronation of Dravya Shah

-Dravya Shah was the youngest son of Yasho Brahma Shah, Raja (King) of Lamjung and grandson of Kulamandan Shah Khad, Raja (King) of Kaski.
-He became the king of Gorkha with the help of accomplices namely Kaji Ganesh Pandey.
-He ascended the throne of Gorkha on 1559 A.D.
+Dravya Shah was the youngest son of Yasho Brahma Shah, Raja (king) of Lamjung and grandson of Kulamandan Shah Khad, Raja of Kaski.
+He became the king of Gorkha with the help of his accomplices: Gangaram Rana Magar, Narayan Das Arjyal, Kaji Ganesh Pandey.
+He ascended the throne of Gorkha in 1559 A.D.
 The loose translation of the Nepali work known as the "Wright Chronicle" describes the coronation of Dravya Shah thus:

 Absolute monarchy (1768–1846)

 In 1743, Prithvi Narayan Shah became the ruler of Gorkha.
-He declared war with other principalities, defeating them one by one.
+He declared war on other principalities, defeating them one by one.
 In September 1768, he established the unified kingdom of Gorkha.
-He became the first king of large Gorkha Kingdom.
+He became the first king of the unified kingdom named as Asal Hindustan.
 He, his sons and their successors continued fighting and defeating other kingdoms and enlarging the kingdom of Gorkha.
 In 1814, the Anglo–Nepalese War between Gorkha and the East India Company began.
 By 1815, the Shah king had been thoroughly defeated.
 By 1816, Gorkha had lost one-third of its territory.
-The Shah kings continued to rule as an absolute monarch until 1846 when the political order changed from absolute monarchy to a constitutional monarchy.
+The Shah kings continued to rule as absolute monarchs until 1846, when the political order changed from absolute monarchy to constitutional monarchy.